-The templates that arise when defining functions over lists and natural numbers should be obvious, but here is a brief review.
-Recall the data definition for lists.
+The templates that arise when defining functions over true lists and natural numbers should be obvious, but here is a brief review.
+Recall the data definition for true lists.

-List: () | (cons All List)
+$$TL: () \mid (cons \ All \ TL)$$

 We say that cons is a constructor.
-Now, when we define recursive functions, we use the destructors first and rest to destruct a cons into its constituent parts.
+Now, when we define recursive functions, we use the destructors car (or first) and cdr (or rest) to destruct a cons into its constituent parts.
 Functions defined this way work because every time I apply a destructor I decrease the size of an element.
 What about nat?
 The idea is similar.

-$Nat: 0 \mid Nat + 1$
+$$Nat: 0 \mid Nat + 1$$